 - Postback tracking works on mobile devices!
 Remember, pixel tracking will not work on a smartphone or mobile device.

 - Postback tracking is harder to implement.
 It requires direct communication between the network and the advertiser to make sure that the ID is passed into the correct parameter, and then it requires technical implementation on behalf of the advertiser to store and pass back the value.
 The advertiser will need to have someone with server-side HTTP experience in order to code the requests.

 - Implementation time varies widely.
 Postback tracking could be set up in a matter of minutes, but for some advertisers, it could take an entire day to code the database to store the IDs.

 Want more information?
-Download our white paper on digital tracking methods, “How to Become a Track Star: Your Guide to Digital Tracking for Performance Marketing Campaigns,” or email us your questions at [email protected].
+Check out our blog series on digital tracking methods, download our guide on conversion tracking for performance marketing campaigns, or email us your questions at [email protected].

 March 2020 update: With Google’s update to Chrome 80 cookies and Apple ITP now blocking all third-party cookies, postbacks and server-side tracking are now more important than ever.
 If you still rely on pixels and cookies for tracking your performance marketing campaigns, now is the time to adopt a cookieless tracking solution.

 September 2019 update: Read our analysis of ITP 2.2 here.
 The February update to ITP 2.1 and the April release of ITP 2.2 target a specific workaround used by companies like Facebook and Google to bypass the third-party cookie restrictions introduced in ITP 2.0.
 This workaround drops on sites a first-party cookie that acts as a third-party cookie for tracking purposes; ITP 2.2 now deletes these first-party cookies after 24 hours.
 TUNE’s recommended method of conversion tracking, server-side postbacks, remains unaffected by these updates, as it does not rely on cookies to work.